Author: Catherine Janula

 - To enhance governance structures, improve relations, and strengthen trust with stakeholders;

-- To ensures effective operation of Authorised Persons’ boards and management;
+- To ensure the effective operation of Authorised Persons’ boards and management;

 - To assist directors and senior management to fulfil their duties;